 The Performing Arts Research Centre Tutke and Doctoral Studies at the Theatre Academy

-The internationally networked research centre promotes artistic research in performing arts and their pedagogy.
+The internationally networked research centre promotes artistic research in the performing arts and in the pedagogy of these disciplines.

-The internationally networked research centre promotes artistic research in performing arts and their pedagogy.
+The internationally networked research centre promotes artistic research in the performing arts and in the pedagogy of these disciplines.

 The Performing Arts Research Centre Tutke is responsible for doctoral education and research at Uniarts Helsinki’s Theatre Academy.
-It promotes artistic research on the performing arts and their pedagogy.
-Research through and in the arts is academic, multi-disciplinary, and community-based.
-Tutke is a leading centre for artistic research on the performing arts, and its research community is internationally networked.
+It promotes artistic research on the performing arts and on related pedagogy.
+Research through and in the arts is academic, multi-disciplinary and community-based.
+Tutke is a leading centre for artistic research focusing on the performing arts, and its research community is internationally networked.

 Art offers a premise and an aim for research: a motive, a terrain, a context and a whole range of methods.